Sandy Sidhu

 Sandy Sidhu is a Canadian film and television actress based in Vancouver, British Columbia.
-She is known for her leading role as Nazneen Khan in the medical drama series Nurses (2020–present).
+She is known for her leading role as Nazneen Khan in the medical drama series Nurses (2020–2021).

 Early life

 Sidhu was born in Nanaimo, British Columbia, Canada, and is of Indian descent.
 She began acting at the age of 14.
+Her first performance was in a production of West Side Story.
 She then moved to Vancouver to attend the University of British Columbia where she received a degree in cell biology and genetics.
+After graduation, Sidhu left Canada to attend the Lee Strasberg Theatre and Film Institute.